Most of us have heard of it, but we never truly understood what it was exactely. The mystical Ice Wine.

 There is a lot of debate about the origin of Ice Wine.
-Some claim it was first created in France in the 18th century, where some claim it happened in the 19th century in Germany.
-Regardless of the country or time period, IceWine has been one of the most loved wines in the world.
-Its intense concentration and the interesting concept has people all across the globe in admiration.
+Some claim it was first created in France in the 18th century, and some claim it appeared in the 19th century in Germany.
+Regardless of the country or the time period, Ice Wine has been one of the most loved wines in the world.
+Its intense concentration and the interesting concept has people all around the globe in admiration.

 When it comes to the actual varietals involved in this process, only grapes that have a firm skin can withstand this torment.
 This is why only certain grapes can be used – namely Gewurtztraminer, Merlot, Chenin blanc, Riesling and Vidal Blanc.

 Considering the wine needs frost on the actual vines to occur for Ice Wine to be produced, only countries like Germany, France, Austria, USA, and Canada can produce these wines.
 There are, however, many wine producers that work around these steps and produce imitated Ice Wine.
 Instead of allowing frost to occur on the vines, these producers harvest these grapes and then set in artificial frost.
-It is important to note that this is no the correct method and the resulting wine will not compare to the real product.
+It is important to note that this is not the correct method and the resulting wine will not compare to the real product.

 The flavour of Ice Wine